 - Develop the habit of flossing every night.

 Dental Fillings—The Process

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Boeding, Speltz & Wernimont Family Dentistry.
 Here’s how it works:

 - Drs.
-Speltz, Wernimont or Boeding isolate the tooth from saliva to keep it dry.
+Speltz, Wernimont, Boeding or Carrothers isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.